AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/new-home/get-started-with-new-home.md

 ### Widgets

 Widgets are the foundation of New Home.
 By adding widgets to your Home page, you can choose the type of information that is displayed to best meet your work needs.
 Some widgets are only available to specific license types, as the objects they track are only available to those licenses.
+For information on adding, moving, resizing, or deleting widgets, see [Add, edit, or remove widgets in New Home](/help/quicksilver/workfront-basics/using-home/new-home/add-edit-remove-widgets-in-new-home.md).

 Below are the ten widgets currently available to choose from, as well as a summary of the information they display:

 * **My work**\
     A great place to start for managing a variety of work, this widget displays all of your assigned tasks, issues, and requests in one place.